-Once you've taken the PSAT 8/9, you'll be ready for the next step of accessing your scores, understanding them, and gauging your progress.
+Once you've taken the PSAT 8/9, the next step is to access your scores, understand what they mean, and track your progress.
 Use the information in this section to help you make the most of your scores.
-You can also start exploring other tools that College Board offers to help you plan for the future.
+You can also explore additional College Board tools to help you plan for the future.